 Silsi is a spicy, tangy tomato sauce fortified with onions and carrots and seasoned with berbere, the defining spice of Eritrean cooking.
 It likely arose out of the mingling of Italian and Eritrean food culture following Italian colonization at the turn of the 20th century.
 (Berbere seasoning is a ubiquitous spice blend in Ethio-Eritrean cuisine.
 If you plan on doing any Ethiopian or Eritrean cooking, it’s an absolute must-have.
-For more information on this spice mix and a recipe for making it at home, click here.)
+For more information on this spice mix and how to make it yourself, visit this Berbere Spice recipe.)

 How to Use Silsi